 Music and arts

-This is a place of creative and talented people from all over the country and the world.
+Brighton is home to creative and talented people from all over the country and the world.
 You can enjoy their work if you go to:

 - Artists’ Open Houses exhibitions in May and December